 Seasonal patterns of DOM characteristics

 As we hypothesized, BIX and FI, metrics of labile DOM, show a clear pattern of less labile carbon during autumn and more labile carbon during spring, possibly due to a large influx of recalcitrant terrestrial DOM in the fall, which is typically lower quality than aquatic autochthonous DOM sources (McKnight et al. 2001), and a greater contribution of autochthonous DOM in the spring.
 HIX, which measures the recalcitrant humic fraction of DOM, is similar to BIX and FI with autumn having higher humic character than spring or summer.
 This pattern is also seen in the P/H (protein/humic) ratio, which shows more humic-like components in the autumn compared to the spring whereas summer was not distinctly different.
-Collectively, these patterns are consistent with the reach-scale standing stock data showing higher CBOM in autumn compared to other seasons and higher chlorophyll a in spring than in other seasons (get Beaulieu et al. 2014 Fig 3).
+Collectively, these patterns are consistent with the reach-scale standing stock data showing higher CBOM in autumn compared to other seasons and higher chlorophyll a in spring than in other seasons (see Beaulieu et al. 2014 Fig 3).
 This seasonal pattern is seen in temperate forested mountain streams (Villanueva et al. 2016), ephemeral Mediterranean streams that flow during the autumn-spring wet season (Catalan et al. 2013), and in other urbanized streams (Hosen et al. 2014).
 Therefore, temperate zone seasonality of autumn riparian leaf inputs and spring algal blooms imparts the dominant seasonal signature to the DOM pool of these temperate urban streams even though they have limited riparian zones due to channelization.

 Despite the strong and consistent seasonal differences seen across multiple DOM optical properties, the low absolute values of BIX and FI show that the DOM pool in all seasons has a weak autochthonous component and a strong signature of terrestrially-derived fulvic acids, despite higher productivity and higher algal standing stocks in the spring.
 The dominance of terrestrial or humic derived carbon in the DOM pool may be a general pattern in streams draining urbanized basins.
 For example, microbial humic-like DOM compounds were associated with higher population density and greater proportion of developed land across nearly 200 catchments in southeast Canada (Williams et al. 2016).
 In contrast to the higher microbial humic signature in Williams et al. (2016), we found more terrestrial humic-like DOM compounds instead, suggesting a terrestrial DOM source.
 Terrestrial DOM sources include upwelling ground water, leaking stormwater infrastructure (Kaushal and Belt 2012), and runoff from impervious surfaces (Hope et al. 2014).
 DOM derived from these sources may overwhelm any in situ aquatic signature.
 Alternatively, the year-round stronger terrestrial/recalcitrant characteristics could indicate that heterotrophic biofilms rapidly remove high quality DOM from the water column.
 For example, Franke et al. (2013) found that labile carbon, such as that from autochthonous sources, stimulated water column carbon use for energy metabolism and/or assimilation, and algal biofilms enhanced the EEA of heterotrophic biofilms, suggesting the rapid use of labile DOM in the presence of autochthonous production (Rier et al. 2014).
 Rapid use of high quality DOM would be consistent with systemic carbon limitation, which we found in all reaches and seasons.